discslab-dl-bench/tracing_tools/README.md

 In the main directory you will find shell scripts used to launch these traces:
 - `trace_imseg.sh` is used to trace the image segmentation workload specifically.
 It starts all the traces, then the workload, then waits until completion to shut off the traces and archive them.
 I recommend creating a similar script to trace other workloads, use it as inspiration.
 - `launch_traces.sh` launches all the traces, oddly enough :p.
 It then waits for the user to hit `Ctrl-c` before closing the traces.
+You can use this for testing or for small scale tracing.

 We use `mpstat` to get the CPU trace and `nvidia-smi pmon` to get the GPU trace.